alexdjun/DailyCodingProblem-Easy-/README.md

 Exercise 9 : Find the smallest postive integer that is not the sum of subset of the array.

 Exercise 10 : Spreadsheet alphabetical encoding.

+Exercise 11 : Merge two sorted arrays into one array in non-decreasing order.